ploomber/ploomber/doc/user-guide/editors.rst

 Using ``git`` hooks
 -------------------

-Since the injected cell depends on your ``pipeline.yaml`` (and your ``env.yaml``, if you have one), the cell's content may become outdated so it's a good idea to use it for development purposes only, but do not include them in the repository.
+To keep your scripts/notebooks clean, it's a good idea to keep the injected cell out of version control.

-To automate injecting/removing, you can install you can configure git hooks to automatically remove the injected cells before committing files and inject them again after storing the commit:
+To automate injecting/removing, you can install git hooks that automatically remove the injected cells before committing files and inject them again after
+committing:

 .. code-block:: console